Back to AIHPA Home Page

 - have at least 5 competitors complete the event, of which, at least, 2 competitors must be members of

-- be completed on the same day, or, if time doesn’t permit, back to back with subsequent days - no rest or break
+- be completed on the same day, or, if time doesn’t permit, back to back subsequent days - no rest or break

 days between matches permitted (eg. you cannot complete half an event on a given weekend, then complete